Not all tubular steel products are the same.

 Other common uses for mechanical tubing include:

 Structural tubing is used in more high-stress, long-term, corrosive structural applications.
-Obviously such as:
+Common applications include:

 Mechanical or Structural Tubular Steel Products?